wp-plugins/wp-video-posts/readme.txt

 3. WP Video Posts Options page.

+4. WP Video Posts Widet Options.

+5. WP Video Posts Widget in action.

 == Changelog ==
+= 1.2 =
+- Added a widget to the plugin to allow you to display your videos that were uploaded or from YouTube or Vimeo.
+- The added widget can display your videos in a vertical or horizontal layout.
+It also gives you the options to show the player or thumbnails that link to the video post.
+See screenshot-4 for more options available in the widget.

 = 1.1 =
 - Added support for plugin for those without FFMPEG installed on their server.
 Without FFMPEG installed, this plugin doesn't take advantage of all the features it offers.
 - Added default splash image in case this plugin is used without FFMPEG.